charleyah/JankWorks/JankWorks.Game/README.md

 ## Usage & Status

 As a Framework, JankWorks is still in development and only tested on Windows so your mileage may vary.
-Its intended to be a framework like old XNA with a more abstracted client-server architecture in mind.
-This is achieved through creating game objects that either run on a client or host and utilise a message-passing API to communicate between them.
+The framework provides a structure around creating game objects that either run on a client or a host and utilise a message-passing API to communicate between them.
 At time of writing, applications can run without a host or with a "offline" host running its own dedicated thread.
 A network host is currently in development.

 ## Terminology